umasreeram/fraud-detection-page.github.io/README.md

 Similar to other methods discussed above, XGBoost is a collection of decision trees with a customizable objective function.
 The objective function consist of a loss function and regularization term that controls predictive power and simplicity of the model respectively.
 In each iteration, gradient descent is used to optimize the objective value.
 A major difference that differentiates XGBoost from random forest and LGBM is that XGBoost can handle missing values in the data.
 In each split, the model evalutes the maximum gain of allocating all data points with missing value to the left subnode versus that of the right subnode, hence assign a direction for all missing values.
 This atttribute brings about more convenience, as users can set up a model without imputating values or giving up model features to handle missing data.
 However, in practice, imputing data may improve performance of the model, especially when the quality of the dataset is low.

 To accelerate our model training and evaluation process, we employed a few tactics:
-1. Using a histogram-based algorthim to compute each node's best split more efficiently.
+1. **Using a histogram-based algorthim** to compute each node's best split more efficiently.
 This method group features into a set of bins and perform splitting on the bins instead of individual features.
 This reduces the computational complexity from O(n_ data n_features) to O(n_data n_bins).
-2. Passed in the parameter "scale_pos_weight".
-This is a ratio between positive samples and negative samples calculated from the dataset that helps convergence.
+2. **Passed in the parameter "scale_pos_weight".** This is a ratio between positive samples and negative samples calculated from the dataset that helps convergence.
-3. Train on cloud.
-We set up an AWS EC2 instance with GPU to train the model.
+3. **Train on cloud.** We set up an AWS EC2 instance with GPU to train the model.
 This allows us to take advantage of the GPU histogram estimator and GPU predictor functions in the XGBoost module.
 Taking our base model as an example, this successfully decreases the training time from 58 minutes to under 3 minutes (95% decrease), and the prediction time from 2 minutes to under 8 seconds(93% decrease).

 It is particularly computationally expensive to tune the hyperparameters of the XGBoost estimator.
 Parameters that are fundamental to the structure of the model, such as learning rate, number and complexity of trees, are prioritized for tuning (Table X).
 Some parameters work cumulatively, an example will be "colsample_bytree", "colsample_bylevel" and "colsample_bynode".
 In these scenarios, it is more efficient to tune one parameter than to tune numerous combinations of three parameters.

-Training the tuned XGBoost model on both X_1 and X_2 dataset, we achieved a validation AUC score of 0.9747 and 0.9739 respectively, higher than other models.
-An interesting observation is that V238 is shown as one of the most important feature in XGBoost's model, while this feature as well as other important features in the model are not emphasized in other modeling methods.
+Training the tuned XGBoost model on both X_1 and X_2 dataset, we achieved a validation AUC score of *0.9747* and *0.9739* respectively, higher than other models.

 Table X. Ranked listing of XGBoost hyperparameters tuned